blockchainsllc/in3-docs/docs/incentivization.md

 Each registered node creates its own ecosystem with its own score.
 All the clients belonging to this ecosystem will be served only as well as the score of the ecosystem allows.
 However, a good score can not only be achieved with a good performance, but also by paying for it.

 For all the payments, a special contract is created.
 Here, anybody can create their own ecosystem even without running a node.
 Instead, they can pay for it.
-The payment will work as following:
+The payment will work as follows:

 The user will choose a price and time range (these values can always be increased later).
 Depending on the price, they also achieve voting power, thus creating a reputation for the registered nodes.